Caroline Jones, MHA

 Catherine is currently obtaining her master’s degree from Trinity College in Dublin, Ireland with a full scholarship.
 Previously, she worked at Rise Up, a division of the international Public Health Institute, developing funds and the Leadership Council Network.
 Prior, she was a Global Analyst at Room to Read, an international nonprofit organization that provides education for women and girls throughout the world.
-She works with international chapters and national organizations to empower women and girls.
-Catherine helps Kind to Kids with communication services to the community at large and facilitates relationships with our partners.
+Catherine facilitates our mission as a Board Advisory Co-Chair, advising Kind to Kids on nonprofit programs and services.
 A graduate of St. Joseph’s University in sociology and international relations, Catherine is a recipient of the Jesuit Honor Society’s prestigious Magis Award.